samuelbalogh/aws-cert-dva-c01/README.md

 ## AWS ECR

 Amazon Elastic Container Registry (Amazon ECR) is a managed AWS Docker registry service that is secure, scalable, and reliable.
 Amazon ECR supports private Docker repositories with resource-based permissions using AWS IAM so that specific users or Amazon EC2 instances can access repositories and images.
 Developers can use the Docker CLI to push, pull, and manage images.

+## X-Ray on ECS

+### Running the X-Ray daemon on Amazon ECS

+In Amazon ECS, create a Docker image that runs the X-Ray daemon, upload it to a Docker image repository, and then deploy it to your Amazon ECS cluster.
+You can use port mappings and network mode settings in your task definition file to allow your application to communicate with the daemon container.

 ## AWS EC2